 When Siri launched on iOS, it was the hottest topic in the tech world.
 Google’s voice search, soon caught up with (and overtook) Siri.
 However, Google Now was never really as interactive as Siri, which can be both a good thing and a bad – case in point: Siri can sometimes be too talkative, which has made it the subject of a number of rants, all over the internet.
-So, if you want a Siri-like virtual assistant on your Android device, here are 5 Siri alternatives that you can try:
+So, if you want a Siri-like virtual assistant on your Android device, here are 5 Siri alternatives for Android that you can try:

 1. Google Assistant